Religious delusion: Historical

-A religious experience of communication from heavenly or divine beings could be interpreted as a test of faith.
+A religious experience of communication from heavenly or otherwise divine beings could be interpreted as a test of faith.
 An example of such is Joan of Arc, La Pucelle d'Orléans, who rallied French forces late in the Hundred Years' War.

 Daniel Paul Schreber is an example of a supposed religious delusion occurring in a developed condition of psychosis.
 Schreber was a successful and highly respected German judge until middle age, when he came to believe that God was turning him into a woman.
 Two of his three illnesses (1884–1885 and 1893–1902) are described in his book Memoirs of My Nervous Illness (original German title Denkwürdigkeiten eines Nervenkranken), which became an influential book in the history of psychiatry and psychoanalysis thanks to its interpretation by Sigmund Freud.

 The Harvard Medical School research also focused on social models of psychopathology, analyzing new religious movements and charismatic cult leaders such as David Koresh, leader of the Branch Davidians, and Marshall Applewhite, founder of the Heaven's Gate cult.
 The researchers concluded that "If David Koresh and Marshall Applewhite are appreciated as having psychotic-spectrum beliefs, then the premise becomes untenable that the diagnosis of psychosis must rigidly rely upon an inability to maintain a social group.
-A subset of individuals with psychotic symptoms appears able to form intense social bonds and communities despite having an extremely distorted view of reality.
+A subset of individuals with psychotic symptoms appears [sic] able to form intense social bonds and communities despite having an extremely distorted view of reality.
 The existence of a better socially functioning subset of individuals with psychotic-type symptoms is corroborated by research indicating that psychotic-like experiences, including both bizarre and non-bizarre delusion-like beliefs, are frequently found in the general population.
 This supports the idea that psychotic symptoms likely lie on a continuum."

 Auditory hallucination and crime

 An individual may hear communication from heavenly or divine beings compelling one to commit acts of violence.
-Some cite the case of the Hebrew patriarch Abraham, who was commanded by God to sacrifice his son Isaac.
-However, when Abraham was prepared to act on it, God informed him that this was only a test of faith and forbade any human sacrifice.

-In contemporary times persons judged to have experienced auditory hallucination include those hearing voices instructing or motivating them to commit violent acts.
-These auditory experiences are classified by psychiatry as command hallucination.
-Persons acting to commit murder are reported as hearing voices of religious beings such as God, angels, or the Devil.
+In contemporary times, persons judged to have experienced auditory hallucinations include those hearing voices instructing or motivating them to commit violent acts.
+These auditory experiences are classified by psychiatry as command hallucinations.
+Individuals who commit acts such as murder have been reported hearing voices, or messages from deities, gods, spirits or other religious figures.

-Thomas Szasz critiques the concept of religious auditory hallucination: those who hear the voice of God talking to them are experiencing schizophrenia, while those who talk to God but hear no response are simply praying.
+Thomas Szasz critiques the concept of religious auditory hallucination: those who hear the voice of God talking to them are supposedly experiencing schizophrenia, while those who talk to God but hear no response are simply praying.